How To Remove Snow From a Pool Cover

 Waterproof Heat Cable

-If a storm has dumped a couple of feet or more of snow onto your pool cover, a heated cable to speed the melting process and a pump can help you get as much weight off the pool cover as quickly as possible.
+If a storm has dumped a couple of feet or more of snow onto your pool cover, use a heated cable to speed the melting process and a pool cover pump to quickly pump away the melting snow.
+Be careful with the heat cable; ensure you use a low-powered one and do NOT turn the heat too high.
+Otherwise, you may accidentally burn a hole in your beloved winter cover!

 The Wrong Ways To Remove Snow From Your Pool Cover